joegnis/ansible-provision/README.md

 ### Needed to Be Done Manually

+* Backup and Restore SSH config file (`~/.ssh/config`)
-* Personal files
+* Backup and Restore Personal files
   * Music and playlists (and import them in Rythmbox)
-* Set up Atom sync-settings package
+* Backup and Restore Atom by using sync-settings package
-* Add dictionary files in GoldenDict
+* Backup and Restore dictionaries in GoldenDict
+  * Restore: Let it build the index after it the first boot
+* Backup and Restore Chrome Extensions data which are not synced by Google
+  * OneTab
+  * uGet filter list
+  * ...

+After provisioning on a new machine:

 * Set up default applications
+* Regenerate SSH key and set up public key on several hosts

 ## Provisioning